unfor19/terraform-multienv/README.md

    - The plan to `stg` is added as a comment by the [terraform-plan](https://github.com/unfor19/terraform-multienv/blob/dev/.github/workflows/terraform-plan.yml) pipeline
    - Merge the changes to `stg`, and check the [terraform-apply](https://github.com/unfor19/terraform-multienv/blob/dev/.github/workflows/terraform-apply.yml) in the Actions tab

-1. That's it, you've just deployed two identical environments, go ahead and do the same with `prd`
+1. That's it, You've just deployed two identical environments!
+Go ahead and do the same with `prd`

 ## Recommendations